Is selling to corporates right for you and your business?

 There are several themes that popped out at me from the interviews I did.
 It feels most natural to present them as a list of questions for you to ponder upon.

-You’ll then have a really grounded sense of whether selling to corporates is a good idea for you or not!
+You’ll then have a really grounded sense of whether selling to corporates is a good idea for you or not.

 1. Are you prepared to play the long game when selling to corporates?

-And they might!
+In fairness, it might!
 I don’t want to p*ss on your parade.

 But absolutely everyone I spoke to said that you have to be prepared to play the long game when it comes to selling to corporates.